 Don’t worry.
-In the first instance please check your junk or spam folders in case that the email has been placed in them.
-If you've checked these folders in your email account and still cannot find your confirmation, contact email@example.com and we’ll send you another.
+In the first instance please check your junk or spam folders in case the email has been placed in them.
+If you've checked these folders in your email account and still cannot find your confirmation, contact [email protected] and we will resend this to you.

 Please email the Festival team your full name at [email protected] and we’ll track it down for you.

-To register your interest in taking part, contact the team on email@example.com with Whisky School in the subject line.
-Please note that there is often a waiting list for the School.
+To register your interest for 2024, please contact the team at [email protected] with Whisky School in the subject line.

 - 26. How can I keep up-to-date with Festival news?

 - 27. What is Distilled Food and Drink Experience?

 Distilled Food and Drink Experience is held in the Town Hall in Elgin with three sessions over two days.
 Our partners and members come together in one location to provide you with a taster of what Speyside has to offer.
 You will also get to experience masterclasses in aromas, whisky, food pairings and much more as they change every year!